 Have you ever had a sensational experience that seemed to transcend your typical state of mind?
 If yes, no, you’re not sure, this is all for you!
 It is an amazing, under-discussed topic that is ultimately about the transformation of perception.
 A wild one, but I know you’re ready.

 These experiences might be very difficult to articulate, but there are several names for it and several varieties.
-Psychologists have called it peak experience (Abraham Maslow), spiritual awakening, spiritual emergency (Stanislav Grof), psychosynthesis (Roberto Assagioli), altered state of consciousness, vision-logic (Ken Wilbur), and exceptional human experience, to name a few.
+Psychologists have called it peak experience (Abraham Maslow), spiritual awakening, holotropic states and spiritual emergency (Stanislav Grof), psychosynthesis (Roberto Assagioli), mystical experience, altered state of consciousness, vision-logic (Ken Wilbur), and exceptional human experience, to name a few.
 There is a long list of the varieties found on the network for exceptional human experiences.
 To give you an idea, some are extraordinary or prophetic dreams, synchronicity, encounters with the supernatural, out-of-body experience, and deep empathy and intuition (ehe.org, 2001).
 The experiences have further expanded the complexity of consciousness and human potential.

 The experiences are different for everyone, and sometimes it’s complicated to make sense of it.
 That is sort of the beauty of it—how it seems to defy logic and breakthrough the confines of comprehension.
 Some may feel fear intertwined with bliss because the sensation is different from usual.
-Know there is no harm, but an invitation to either explore or accept as is.
+Know there is no harm, but an invitation to either explore it or accept it as is.
 Opening to other states of consciousness is to say, “sure, why not!” even if a little discomfort around it is like choosing between a red pill and a blue pill.